-Oliver BeerResonant objects
+Oliver BeerResonance objects

 Spotlights 29.06.2022

-At the heart of his work, the interaction between architectural space and the human voice feeds an important body of acoustic performances, articulated around what he calls The Resonance Project.
+At the heart of his work, the interaction between architectural space and the human voice feeds an important corpus of acoustic performances, articulated around what he calls The Resonance Project.
 In this project, Oliver Beer experiments with the interaction of space and sound.
-By revealing the oscillations of harmony and its "choreography" with the living, he establishes a real conversation between bodies and architecture, and the potential of this relationship to modify perceptions.
+By revealing the oscillations of harmony and its "choreography" with the living, he establishes a veritable conversation between bodies and architecture, and the potential of this relationship to modify perceptions.

 Pascale Cassagnau